plinder-org/plinder/docs/tutorial/dataset.md

 Similar to the
-[PDB NextGen Archive](https://www.wwpdb.org/ftp/pdb-nextgen-archive-site), we split the structures into subdirectories of chunks to make loading and querying speed palatable.
+[PDB NextGen Archive](https://www.wwpdb.org/ftp/pdb-nextgen-archive-site), we split the structures into subdirectories of chunks (using two penultimate characters of PDB code) to make loading and querying speed palatable.

 The structure files can be found in the subfolder `~/.local/share/plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/systems`.